markusleb/octatonic/README.md

 4. With all scales now identified let's create the constructor chords.
 The simplest form of constructor chords is structured such that we pick every other note from the scale, sort of in 3rd stepping, and sort them into a "lower" and an "upper" four-tone-chord.

-   _(NB: you could generate these constructors differently - see the previous Imaj7/Vmaj7 example - but you would lose the property of only using the constructors and their inversions to harmonize the scale.)_
+   _(NB: you could consider generating these constructors differently - see the previous Imaj7/Vmaj7 example - but you would lose the property of only using the constructors and their inversions to harmonize the scale.)_

 5. Now that we have all possible constructor chord types, list them in notation form and with chord symbols.
 6. For each of the scales we can assess their usefulness by comparing them to well-known scales such as major, harmonic, and melodic minor.
 Typically, a scale will sound pleasing and not too exotic or jarring if it only deviates with very few notes from either of the common scales.
 In order to judge all of our derived 8-note scales we thus calculate the Normalized Harmonic Distance to the common scales by calculating the Hamming distance to the bitstring pattern of the common scales.